columbia/sangria/cascading-abort-proposal/cascading-abort-implementation.md

         let mut state = resolver.state.write().await;
         let mut aborts_to_propagate = aborted_transaction_ids.clone();

-        // Iteratively find all transactions that need to be aborted due to cascading while !aborts_to_propagate.is_empty() {
+        // Process each failed transaction and find its dependents while !aborts_to_propagate.is_empty() {
             let abort_tx_id = aborts_to_propagate.pop().unwrap();

-            // Mark transaction as aborted
+            // Mark this transaction as aborted
             state.aborted_transactions.insert(abort_tx_id);

-            // Find all dependents that need to be cascaded if let Some(transaction_info) = state.info_per_transaction.get_mut(&abort_tx_id) {
+            if let Some(transaction_info) = state.info_per_transaction.get_mut(&abort_tx_id) {
-                let dependents = mem::take(&mut transaction_info.dependents);
+                // Get all transactions waiting for this failed one let dependents = mem::take(&mut transaction_info.dependents);

                 for dependent_id in dependents {
-                    // Check if dependent is not already resolved or aborted if !state.resolved_transactions.contains(&dependent_id)
+                    // Check if dependent hasn't already been resolved or aborted if !state.resolved_transactions.contains(&dependent_id)
                         && !state.aborted_transactions.contains(&dependent_id) {

-                        // Add to cascade abort list
-                        aborts_to_propagate.push(dependent_id);
+                        // This dependent must also be aborted! aborts_to_propagate.push(dependent_id);
                         cascaded_aborts.push(dependent_id);